brentajones/nicar16-notes/09-lonely-coders.md

 * Alexandra Kanik, MediaShift
 * Brent Jones, St. Louis Public Radio

 I was on this panel.
-[Here's the tipsheet](https://github.com/scottpham/NICAR16LCC).
+[Here are the slides](assets/09-lonely-coders-slides.pdf).
+[And here's the tipsheet](assets/09-lonely-coders-tipsheet.pdf).